hanyangclarence/My_Project/README.md

 ## 5.3: Try to train on spotify dataset
-first we clean the dataset using preprocessing/clean_spotify.py
+first we clean the dataset using preprocessing/clean_spotify.py.
+Then we start from e12 3.2